 Student conduct requiring discipline occurs infrequently at our school.
 When it does occur, it is important to the welfare of the school and our students that appropriate action takes place.
 An abbreviated list of rules is located below; additional rules not located in the body of this catalog are located in the appendix and in the "Student Handbook."
 The contents of the "Student Handbook" are explained to each student during the first day orientation.
-Any prospective student may obtain a copy of the student handbook by written request to Mrs. Sabrina Walden, Vice-President of Administration; 6055 Gender Road, Canal Winchester, Ohio 43110.
+Any prospective student may obtain a copy of the student handbook by written request to Mr. Luke Hanks, President; 6055 Gender Road, Canal Winchester, Ohio 43110.